Course List

 Students concentrate their reading and study of one particular field in communication of their interests under the supervision of an instructor.

-COMM 5120 Globalization and Communication
+COMM 5120 Emerging Global Media and Cultures

 COMM 5510 Media Management